 - 1. To remove flammable or other harmful gases.
 Coast Guard regulations require power blowers in the genset and propulsion engine rooms be run at least four minutes prior to starting the engine and during operation.
 The operator must also inspect the engine room for the presence of fuel vapors prior to starting, especially when gasoline fueled equipment is used (see text under Coast Guard and NFPA Requirements). - 2.
 To provide engine combustion air and generator cooling air.
 Coast Guard regulations require power exhausters in all installations, and one blower in each exhaust duct.
-Exhausters must have an air capacity 1 1/2 to 2 times the minimum genset total air requirements (see Specifications section). - 3.
+Exhausters must have an air capacity 1.5 to 2 times the minimum genset total air requirements (see Specifications Section 2). - 3.
 To control compartment temperature during genset operation.
 This will avoid overheating which can result in shutdown, engine and related control component damage, and power loss.
 As a general rule, the operating environment for a diesel marine genset should be maintained below a maximum of 122° F (50° C).
 While marine gensets can operate for extended periods at higher temperatures, maintaining a lower maximum will result in better performance and longer life.
 Often an operating power blower is required to maintain temperature when the genset is operating, especially when the boat is not moving.

+AWARNING Failure to provide proper ventilation can result in fire, explosion, asphyxiation, and equipment damage.
 The compartment must have air inlets and outlets to provide this air.
 Inlet ducts should have cowls or equivalent fittings of twice the area of the duct, larger if the opening is screened.
 Do not use recessed or flushed inlets, or louvered-transom outlets.